This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 That vision was further refined when TransferWise was launched in 2011:

 Wise’s other distinctive cultural characteristic is its obsessive persistence in trying new approaches.
-Like many well-known startups, it faced challenges gaining traction during its first two years, reaching less than $10 million in monthly volumes…
+Like many well-known startups, it struggled to gain traction during its first two years, reaching less than $10 million in monthly volumes…

 … but it kept experimenting across different consumer sub-segments, trying various marketing techniques.
 Wise’s experimentation velocity was so high that when monthly volumes suddenly jumped to $50 million, the company’s management couldn’t initially pinpoint the exact cause.
 Unlike many fintech startups and even large financial services companies, Wise possesses a unique ability to learn from mistakes and adapt quickly:

-When it comes to organizational practices, Wise is also at the forefront.
+Wise is also at the forefront of organizational practices.
 The startup fosters a collaborative environment centered on perfecting the user experience and actively seeks out young, bright minds, empowering them with autonomy:

 Wise’s operating model autonomy also enables fast scaling (see the currently supported corridors here).
 For example, while WorldRemit took a couple of years to acquire US licenses, Wise immediately began offering services through an intermediary.
 It initially partnered with PreCash in 2014, which was fined $150,000 for working with TransferWise, and later in 2015 with CFSB: